zenml-io/terraform-provider-zenml/docs/data-sources/stack_component.md

 * `id` - (Optional) The ID of the stack component to retrieve.
 Either `id` or `name` must be provided.
 * `name` - (Optional) The name of the stack component to retrieve.
 Either `id` or `name` must be provided.
-* `workspace` - (Optional) The workspace ID to filter the component search.
-If not provided, the default workspace will be used.

 ## Attributes Reference